|

 outlines, and the facial features are highlighted with a few

-briskly established, but within it the face and body are differently
+is briskly established, but within it the face and body are

-treated.
-The long vertical lines or broad-area charcoal smudges are
+differently treated.
+The long vertical lines or broad-area charcoal

-broken up with thick, obvious details.
-It is all done with great
+smudges are broken up with thick, obvious details.
+It is all done

-panache, but it is clearly simpler and even more schematic than
+with great panache, but it is clearly simpler and even more

-pictures by Casas, where formal contrasts are far more subtly
+schematic than pictures by Casas, where formal contrasts are far

-deployed.
-Picasso is out for rapid, foreground impact, and has reduced
+more subtly deployed.
+Picasso is out for rapid, foreground impact,

-the structure of the models he is following to a principle, leaving
+and has reduced the structure of the models he is following to a

 To reduce the given to a principle, and to define form in terms of

-training; so the line-based art of art nouveau presented no
+his training; so the line-based art of art nouveau presented

-problem to him.
-The menu he designed for "Els Quatre Gats" in
+no problem to him.
+The menu he designed for "Els Quatre Gats"

-1899 is a good example.
+in 1899 is a good example.
 Every shape is rendered in clear line.
-Figures

-and background details work in plain zones of monochrome colour, or
+Figures and background details work in plain zones of monochrome

-else are offset from each other by minor, stylized details.
-The
+colour, or else are offset from each other by minor, stylized

-illustration shows the speed and assurance with which Picasso had
+details.
+The illustration shows the speed and assurance with which

-adopted a "Modernista" approach.
-There would be no real point in
+Picasso had adopted a "Modernista" approach.
+There would be no real

-suggesting a specific influence on such a work."''
-Far too many of his
+point in suggesting a specific influence on such a work."''
+Far too

-works are much the same; Picasso was almost into serial production,
+many of his works are much the same; Picasso was almost into serial

-and the tendency stayed with him later and repeatedly demonstrated the
+production, and the tendency stayed with him later and repeatedly

 |